Skip to content

 “The only war that matters is the war against the imagination.
 All other wars are subsumed in it.” – Diane di Prima, Pieces of a Song

-The project developed from 2014 onward is protected by BONO and international copyright laws.
+The project developed by Mari Amman from 2014 onward, and is protected by BONO and international copyright laws.

 Material specifications: translucent, golden-hued blown glass as a hollowed out ammunition hull suggesting air, openness, hollow, emptiness and/or contents that can be spilled out.
 The ammunition is hung with translucent wire material to create the ability for viewers to walk around or under the Igloo.
 In this way the facilitation of being aimed at during the entry of comfort and safety.
 The structure is suspended in the air due to the conceptual nature of the result of all physicality of life becoming of the mind.
 The ammunition forms point inward for another layer of emotional and conceptual meaning intended to inspire embodied empathy.
 Empathy matters for life when it is fully embodied, or truly felt and not only cognitive.
 This is the primary reason for the material installation.
 The VR version of the installation will also follow the material installation and collaboration with technicians can facilitate ensuring the experiences translate.